 April is National Humor Month - great news if you're interested in finding health & wealth through laughter!
 Here are five fun ways to celebrate National Humor Month:

 1. Movie Night: Host a Comedy Film Festival in your home, devoted to the movies that make you laugh the most.
-Here's a list of the American Film Institute's 100 Funniest Films for some classic laugh.
+Here's a list of the American Film Institute's 100 Funniest Films for some classic laughs.

 2. Phone a (Funny!)
 Friend: Remember the college roommate who could always crack you up?
-What about the co-worker you loved to laugh with before they moved onto a new job?
-Keeping your funny friendships alive has serious long term mental and emotional health benefits.
+What about the co-worker you loved to laugh with before they moved on to a new job?
+Keeping your funny friendships alive has serious long-term mental and emotional health benefits.
 A touch base call or email is a simple way to put a smile on both of your faces!

 3. Learn Laughter Yoga: Laughter is more than fun - it's exercise!
 Laughter yoga combines enjoying humor with basic moves to boost your circulation and energy while lowering your blood pressure and stress levels.
 Here's a simple exercise to get you started.